akhilesh-ts/CodeMate/apiList.md

 ## user

+- GET /user/request/received   -get the request the other user send to you
+- GET /user/connection - get all the connection of the user

 - GET /user/feed -get all the profiles card
-- GET /user/connection -get all the connection request
-- GET /user/request -get the request the other user send to you